webmasterar/dpmatrix/README.md

-# dpmatrix
+# DPMatrix
-Quick and dirty Dynamic Programming Matrix in Javascript implemented in linear space
+A Dynamic Programming matrix previewer in a web page - [click here](http://webmasterar.github.io/dpmatrix) to use it.